Takht-i-Bahi: Structure

-Additional structures on the site may have served as residences or meeting halls, or for secular purposes.
-All of the buildings on the site are constructed from local stone, and are mortared with lime and mud.
+Additional structures on the site may have served as residences or meeting halls or for secular purposes.
+All of the buildings on the site are constructed from local stone and are mortared with lime and mud.

 History

-Archaeologists have divided the history of the complex into four periods, beginning in the 1st century BCE.
+Archaeologists divided the history of the complex into four periods, beginning in the 1st century BCE.

 The monastic complex was likely founded in the early 1st century CE.
-It is proven by an inscriptions found bearing the name of Gondophares (20–46 CE).
-After Gondophares, the area fell under control of Kujula Kadphises, the first Kushan king.
-This first era continued until the 2nd century CE, and is associated with another Kushan king Kanishka, as well as early Parthian and subsequent Kushan kings.
-The second construction period, which included the creation of the Stupa Court and assembly hall, took place during the 3rd and 4th centuries CE.
+An inscription bearing the name of Gondophares (20–46 CE) has been found at the site.
+After Gondophares, the area came under the control of Kujula Kadphises, the first Kushan king.
+This first era continued until the 2nd century CE and is associated with another Kushan king Kanishka, as well as early Parthian and subsequent Kushan kings.
+The second construction period, which included the creation of the Stupa Court and assembly hall, occurred during the 3rd and 4th centuries CE.
 A third construction period, associated with the later Kushan dynasty and the Kidara Kushana rulers, occurred during the 4th and 5th centuries.

-The region was subjugated by Huns in middle of fifth century CE which ended the Kushan rule.
-The Hun Toramana and then his son Mihirakula slaughtered the inhabitants of the Gandhara region and destroyed most if not all Buddhist monasteries.
-Evidence suggests that Takht-i-Bahi was destroyed in the same period of destruction by the Huns, however the complex appears to have been in use until 7th century CE.
+The region was subjugated by Huns in the middle of the fifth century CE, which ended the Kushan rule.
+The Hun ruler Toramana and his son Mihirakula killed many inhabitants of the Gandhara region and destroyed most Buddhist monasteries.
+Evidence suggests that Takht-i-Bahi was damaged in the same period of destruction by the Huns.
+However, the complex appears to have been in use until the 7th century CE.

 The first modern historical reference to these ruins was made in 1836 by a French officer who referred to the Buddhist remains in a village named Mazdoorabad.
 Explorations and excavations on the site began in 1864.
 A significant number of objects can be found in the British Museum.
 The site underwent a major restoration in the 1920s.

 Works of art

-A famous stair-raiser from Takht-i-Bahi, now in the British Museum, shows devotees in Hellenistic costume.
+A famous stair-riser from Takht-i-Bahi, now in the British Museum, shows devotees in Hellenistic costume.

 Nearby localities

 The villages of Thordher (Old name Said Ghani Kalae), Ghafe, Lund Khwar, Sher Garh, Saroo Shah, Sehri-Bahlol, Pathai, Mazdoorabad, Fazl-e-abad, Gangai, Hathian, Jalala, Pirsaddi, Takkar and Mashal Khan Kalai are other historical places in the vicinity of Takht-i-Bahi.
 The most historical location in the era is Sehri Bahlol.
 The monastery is situated on Malakand Road.

-The word "Sehri-Bahlol" has been explained by various people in different ways.
-Local people claim that this is a Hindko word meaning "Sir Bahlol", a prominent political and religious leader of the area.
-However, the name is not as old as the village of Sehri-Bahlol.
+Various people have explained the word "Sehri-Bahlol" in different ways.
+Local people claim that it is a Hindko word meaning "Sir Bahlol," a prominent political and religious leader of the area.
+However, the village of Sehri-Bahlol is older than the name is.